josephamcdonald/Newzy/README.md

 ### Custom "Newzy" News

 Simple, straightforward and efficient.
 Newzy gathers and displays the news results you want to see.
-These search results are affectionately called "Newzys."
+These results are affectionately called "Newzys."

 [![Image](screenshots/google-play-badge-small.png)](http://newzy.josephamcdonald.com "Get it on Google Play!")